 Our business model has traditionally relied on the sale of name-brand products at meaningful discounts.
 Consumer acceptance of, and even preference for, private label products has been increasing, however, and a trend away from name-brand products could weaken our competitive position in the market.
 Private label products tend to be lower priced than name-brand products and, as a result, we may have more difficulty competing against private label products on the basis of price.
-While we may invest more in the future in developing our own private labels, there can be no assurance that the performance of any such private label products would be sufficient to offset the potential decreased sales of name-brand products.
-In addition, if we invest in expanding our private label products, we will need to make significant investments in developing effective quality control procedures.
+While we may invest more in the future in developing our own private labels, there can be no assurance that the performance of any such private label products, we will need to make significant investments in developing effective quality control procedures.
 Any failure to appropriately address some or all of these risks could have a material adverse effect on our sales, business, results of operations and financial condition.